PRECISION INSIGHTS

 Provide encouragement when you face challenges

 Mentors do not review or approve interviews, nor do they suggest specific questions or content.
-Their role is strictly supportive - helping you navigate the process while maintaining the independence and integrity of your work.
+Their role is strictly supportive.